 Last but not least, using roads to charge EVs seems rather unlikely given the rise of alternatives like hydrogen fuel cells.
 There has been a lot of buzz around hydrogen particularly in the area of demanding and long-haul transport where it can be used as a range extender for electric trucks.
 Hydrogen has a number of advantages such as a short and easy refueling process and high energy density.
 With just 80 kg of hydrogen a truck can travel up to 800 kilometers!
 This would be sufficient for most long-haul assignments and with enough hydrogen refueling infrastructure in place, there would be no need to charge the truck while driving.

 Does all of this mean that there is no place for electric roads in the future of transport?
 Not entirely.
-There could be a good case for ERS for specific routes or closed systems where electrifying roads and using trucks would be a better alternative to building railways.
+There could be a good case for ERS for specific routes or closed systems in confined areas where electrifying roads and using trucks would be a good alternative.
 They could also be a suitable solution for autonomous trucks running hub-to-hub transport operations.

-Given all the challenges with ERS, I believe the industry should be looking at more feasible options like electromobility, hydrogen, LNG and some biofuels to de-carbonize transport.
+Given all the challenges with ERS, I believe the industry should be looking at more feasible options like electromobility, hydrogen, Bio-LNG and some biofuels such as HVO to de-carbonize transport.
 To help haulage operators get a better grip on alternative fuels, I put together a guide that looks at the pros and cons of each fuel source.
 The guide also includes a checklist with all the things transport owners should think about before investing in a truck with an alternative driveline.

 Blockchain has been in the news a lot over the last couple of years, often mentioned in stories about cryptocurrencies …